arago/OGIT/SGO/format/README.md

   * file will be placed into `entities` sub-folder of context folder

 Requirements for `Verb` definitions:
+* Verbs connecting two entities of different NTO's are only allowed after careful consideration of the OGIT Board
 * the first letter of each verb (base) name must be lower case
 * the (base) name of a verb will be camel case, i.e. [a-z][a-zA-Z]*
 * verbs should tendentially be used in their third person, e.g.: transfers